 - Kickstart the work and relationships.
 “Good managers know that external hires need an onboarding experience that lets the work start fast and strong: clear goals, well-defined schedules and milestones, agreement on performance expectations, and early investment in agile working relationships with internal colleagues.”

 - Manage the politics.
 “Agile talent is a concern for many employees who wonder whether their jobs are now at risk, and a worry for executives who wonder whether their role and influence will be diminished,” the pair said.
-“Being clear that agile talent is a supplement, not a replacement, for internal staff is critical, as is explaining to others in the organisation the strategic benefits of agile talent — such as access to new technology, speed, market discipline, and flexibility — rather than emphasizing any cost savings.”
+“Being clear that agile talent is a supplement, not a replacement, for internal staff is critical, as is explaining to others in the organization the strategic benefits of agile talent — such as access to new technology, speed, market discipline, and flexibility — rather than emphasizing any cost savings.”

 - Think of talent as partners, not clients.
 “Good managers understand that outstanding external experts often have their pick of opportunities,” Younger and Smallwood said.
 “Middle managers need to establish a win/win partnership relationship with agile talent, one where both parties feel a stake in one another’s success.”